imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

             Configuration.Default.Password = "YOUR_PASSWORD";

             var apiInstance = new TextMagicApi();
-            var country = "GB";  // string | Dedicated number country.
-Two letters in upper case var prefix = 56;  // int? | Desired number prefix.
-Should include country code (i.e. 447 for GB).
-In case provide tollfree = 1 parameter and there are available tollfree numbers, this parameter will be ignore. (optional)  (default to 1) var tollfree = 56;  // int? | Should we show only tollfree numbers (tollfree available only for US).
-Default is false. (optional)  (default to 0)
+            var country = "GB";  // string | Two-letter dedicated number country ISO code. var prefix = 447155;  // int? | Desired number prefix.
+Should include country code (i.e. 447 for UK phone number format).
+Leave blank to get all the available numbers for the specified country. (optional)  (default to 1) var tollfree = 56;  // int? | Should we show only tollfree numbers (tollfree available only for US). (optional)  (default to 0)

             try
             {
-                // Find available dedicated numbers to buy.
-                GetAvailableDedicatedNumbersResponse result = apiInstance.GetAvailableDedicatedNumbers(country, prefix, tollfree);
+                // Find dedicated numbers available for purchase GetAvailableDedicatedNumbersResponse result = apiInstance.GetAvailableDedicatedNumbers(country, prefix, tollfree);
                 Debug.WriteLine(result);
             }